Residual-based Chebyshev filtered subspace iteration for sparse Hermitian eigenvalue problems tolerant to inexact matrix-vector products: Mathematical Background

 \subsubsection{Convergence analysis of ChFSI}

-To ensure completeness, we now provide a mathematical justification for the convergence of ChFSI.
-Note that $\norm{\cdot}$ implies the 2-norm for vectors and vector-induced matrix 2-norm for matrices (spectral norm) throughout this work.
-In order to analyze convergence, we first define the maximum principal angle between two subspaces~\cite{chenSpectralMethodsData2021,zhuAnglesSubspacesTheir2013,watkinsMatrixEigenvalueProblem2007}. \begin{definition} Let $\mathcal{X}\subset\mathbb{C}^{m\times m}$ and $\mathcal{Y}\subset\mathbb{C}^{m\times m}$ be subspaces of dimension $n$.
-The maximum principal angle between the two subspaces denoted by $\angle(\mathcal{X},\mathcal{Y})$ is defined as
+To ensure completeness, we now provide a mathematical justification for the convergence of ChFSI. {\cblue The convergence of subspace iteration accelerated by polynomial filters, including Chebyshev polynomials, has been studied in the context of general subspace iteration methods (see, e.g., \cite{watkinsMatrixEigenvalueProblem2007,saadNumericalMethodsLarge2011}).
+The analysis presented here follows the framework of Watkins~\cite{watkinsMatrixEigenvalueProblem2007}, adapted to explicitly track the maximum principal angle between the Chebyshev polynomial filtered subspace and the target eigenspace, and extended in \cref{sec:apprxSubspaceConstr} to account for approximation errors in the matrix--vector products---a setting not addressed in prior works.\cn} Note that $\norm{\cdot}$ implies the 2-norm for vectors and vector-induced matrix 2-norm for matrices (spectral norm) throughout this work.
+In order to analyze convergence, we first define the maximum principal angle between two subspaces~\cite{chenSpectralMethodsData2021,zhuAnglesSubspacesTheir2013,watkinsMatrixEigenvalueProblem2007}. \begin{definition} \cblue Let $\mathcal{X},\mathcal{Y}\subset\mathbb{C}^{m}$ be subspaces of dimensions $p$ and $q$.
+Let $\normalfont \bX\in\mathbb{C}^{m\times p}$ have orthonormal columns spanning $\mathcal{X}$ and $\normalfont\bX_\perp\in\mathbb{C}^{m\times (m-p)}$ have orthonormal columns spanning $\normalfont\mathcal{X}^\perp$.
+Let $\normalfont\bY\in\mathbb{C}^{m\times q}$ have orthogonal columns spanning $\mathcal{Y}$.
+The maximum principal angle $\angle(\mathcal{X},\mathcal{Y})\in[0,\tfrac{\pi}{2}]$ is defined by